Race certified by Finishers: event approved by the organizer

 • For the 25 km: 18 years old solo (minors must be accompanied by a parent)

-If you're slower than your target pace and miss the cutoff at a checkpoint, your goal will be downgraded (gold to silver, bronze to copper, etc.)
+If you fall behind your target pace and miss the checkpoint deadline, your goal will be downgraded (gold to silver, bronze to copper, etc.)

-If you're more than an hour late, the organizers will drive you to the next checkpoint, allowing you to finish the challenge on foot.
+If you are more than an hour behind, the organizers will drive you to the next checkpoint, allowing you to continue and finish the challenge on foot.